The Benefits and Best Practices for Inventory Forecasting

 Tracking order volume isn’t always enough.
 Sometimes you need to write annotations to add context or not forget the reason for a change in demand.

-List out any upcoming promotions, known holidays (including those impacting your manufacturer such as Chinese New Year), and other events that may cause your sales or production cycle to either slow down or ramp up.
+List out any upcoming flash sales, known holidays (including those impacting your manufacturer such as Chinese New Year), and other events that may cause your sales or production cycle to either slow down or ramp up.
 This way, you can look back at your notes from the previous year(s) to plan for the next year.

 However, if last-minute Mother’s Day shoppers ended up bringing in a lot of sales for your business, you can use that information to expect a similar performance in May of next year.